arishill/commerce-admin-web/README.md

 ![alt tag](https://storage.googleapis.com/arishill/images/arishill-dashboard.png)

+Aristotle is being built on [Meteor](https://github.com/meteor/meteor), so we can't express our gratitude enough for all that the Meteor team has done.
+They make our job that much easier.

-Aristotle is being built on [Meteor](https://github.com/meteor/meteor). with various functionality handled in meteor pacakges.
+All functionality is handled in local meteor pacakges.
 These packages will potentially be broken out into seperate repos in the future.
+Some features (and packages) currently in progress:

+- Products
+- Orders
+- Invoices
+- Reports
+- Transactons
+- Uploader
+- Validation
+- Coupons
+- Components (various UI components)
+- Tags (for categories, relationships, etc)
+- Content (for general collections)